Liquid Information Flow Control: Evaluation

 To exercise the flexibility of our language, we implemented a series of small but challenging microbenchmarks, summarized in \autoref{eval:benchmarks:micro}.
 The code of each benchmark, with leak patches inserted by \toolname, is available in \autoref{appendix:benchmarks}.

-Benchmarks 1--5 in \autoref{eval:benchmarks:micro} correspond to the examples from \autoref{sec:example}: \T{EDAS} is our running example of the EDAS leak, and the other four are the more challenging scenarios introduced in \autoref{sec:example:real-world}.

-Benchmarks 6 and 7 exercise tricky cases of implicit flow through higher-order functions. \T{Search} displays the titles of all \T{client}'s accepted papers.
-It is essentially a variant of \T{EDAS}, where the implicit flow happens through a \T{filter}; \toolname inserts a patch inside the \T{filter}'s predicate.
+Benchmark 1 is our running example from \autoref{sec:example}; benchmarks 2--3 are its variations with multiple unsafe accesses in the same controller and with a self-referential policy on the ``authors'' field, respectively.
+Benchmarks 4 and 5 exercise tricky cases of implicit flow through higher-order functions. \T{Search} is the controller from \autoref{code:search-leak}, which displays the titles of all \T{client}'s accepted papers; here \toolname inserts a patch inside the \T{filterM}'s predicate.

-\T{Sort} displays the list of all conference submissions sorted by their score, using a higher-order \T{sort} function with a custom comparator.
+\T{Sort} displays the list of all conference submissions sorted by their score, using a higher-order \T{sortM} function with a custom comparator.
 The order of submissions might leak paper scores to a conflicted reviewer.
-To prevent this leak, \toolname rewrites the comparator to return a default score is a paper is conflicted with the viewer.
+To prevent this leak, \toolname rewrites the comparator to return a default score if a paper is conflicted with the viewer.
 Interestingly, this benchmark features a \emph{negative self-referential policy} for the list of conflicted reviewers: this list is visible only to users who are \emph{not} on the list.
 Such policies are not supported by Jeeves, since they are incompatible with its fixpoint interpretation of self-referential policies (\autoref{sec:related}); in \toolname, the semantics of policies is decoupled from their evaluation, hence this example presents no difficulty.

-\T{Broadcast} sends a decision notification to all authors of a given paper \footnote{For this purpose we introduce a version of \T{print} that accepts a tagged list of viewers instead of a single tagged viewer; this operation has to be built in, since \toolname's statements are unconditional.}.
-This benchmark tests \toolname's ability to handle messages sent to multiple users; \toolname infers that all those users are authors of the paper, and hence are allowed to see its status, as long as the phase is \T{Done}.
+\T{Broadcast} sends a decision notification to all authors of a given paper.
+This benchmark tests \toolname's ability to handle messages sent to multiple users; \toolname infers that all those users are authors of the paper, and hence are allowed to see its decision, as long as the phase is \T{Done}.
 An additional challenge is that the list of recipients is \emph{itself sensitive}, since the conference is double-blind; \toolname infers that no additional check is needed, since authors are always allowed to see themselves.

 The last three benchmarks model reported real-world leaks. \T{HotCRP} models a leak in the HotCRP conference manager, first reported in~\cite{Yip2009}, where the conference chair could send password reminder emails to PC members, and then glean their passwords from the email preview. \toolname repairs this leak by masking the password in the preview (but not in the actual email), since the preview is flowing to the chair, while the email is flowing to the owner of the password.